 With the establishment of the Carroll A. Campbell, Jr. Center for American Sculpture, Brookgreen Gardens extended its educational reach to a broader audience with workshops in sculpture and drawing under the tutelage of nationally known sculptors throughout the year.
-Click here for more information.
+To contact our sculpture department, click here and choose "sculpture" on the contact form.

 2018 Martha Wallace Pellett Master Sculptor Program Residencies, Workshops, Lectures, and Events